 Just saw a movie on the old free-to-air telly (if I call it that, people think I have cable) called PLAYING BY HEART.
 It asked me to believe that Sean Connery and Gena Rowlands were the parents of three daughters, Madeleine Stowe, Gillian Anderson and Angelina Jolie.
-And these daughters hooked up with Denis Quaid, Jon Stewart and Ryan Philippe respectively.
+And these daughters hooked up with Dennis Quaid, Jon Stewart and Ryan Philippe respectively.
 I couldn’t accept this all-star family for even a nano-second.
 I can barely believe those people comfortably getting through the entrée at a dinner party.

 In what Universe can Stowe, Anderson and Jolie be related?
 It’s idiotic.